lmb-freiburg/mbeval/README.md

 # mbeval
-Evaluation code for motion boundaries:
+Motion boundary evaluation code for the paper:

 **Occlusions, Motion and Depth Boundaries with a Generic Network for Disparity, Optical Flow or Scene Flow** (E. Ilg and T. Saikia and M. Keuper and T. Brox published at ECCV 2018)